-My paintings are a reflection of an unheard voice...a yearning to express that which is difficult to vocalize.
-I have struggled with OCD and migraines most of my life so I am always searching for the “lightness of being”...of striving to overcome fear and suffering and transcend to a better place.
+My paintings are a reflection of expressing that which I find difficult to vocalize.
+I have struggled with OCD and migraines most of my life so I am always searching for the “lightness of being”...of working to overcome fear and suffering and transcend to a more peaceful place.
 Pain vs healing, fulfillment vs loss, contentment vs unrest are all important elements in my work.

 I discovered art at a young age and went on to receive a Bachelor of Fine Arts in 1993.
 I occasionally rummage through a box of my childhood creations and enjoy the freedom and expression of that younger self.
 Over the years, I have been infuenced by artists such as Richard Diebenkorn, Nathan Olivera, Franz Klein, Joan Mitchell, Jean-Michel Basquiat and Cy Twombly to name a few.

 I love to hear what people see and feel when they look at my paintings.
-I also hope to contribute to the world by visually connecting to others who suffer from the same things.
+I also hope my work visually connects with and helps others who suffer from similar issues.